Clair, New Brunswick

-Clair (2016 population: 781) is a former Canadian village in Madawaska County, New Brunswick.
+Clair (2016 population: 781) is a former Canadian village in Madawaska County, New Brunswick, now part of Haut-Madawaska.

 History

 Situated on the Saint John River opposite Fort Kent, Maine.
 The name Clair finds its roots in the community named for County Clare in Ireland.
 The name of the village is the result of the railroad station being located near the General store of James T. Clair.
 The station was called Clair's and was a regular stop of the Temiscouata Railway on its way up to the Connors station.
 Over time, the name stuck and was shortened to the family name of Clair.
 The original name of the location was actually "La Petite Décharge" named after the discharge of the small "ruisseau des Lang" into the Saint John River.

+In a 2016 plebiscite, the residents of five local service districts (the parishes of Baker Brook, Clair, Lac Baker, Saint-François, and Saint-Hilaire), part of a sixth local service district (the parish of Madawaska) and four villages (Baker Brook, Clair, Saint-François de Madawaska and Saint-Hilaire) voted 493 to 299 in favour of incorporating a new rural community under the name of Haut-Madawaska.
+The incorporation took effect July 1, 2017.

 Forestry is the basis of the local economy.

 The Clair – Fort Kent Bridge crosses the International Boundary to link both communities.